Polly (opera)

-Polly is a ballad opera with text by John Gay and music by Johann Christoph Pepusch.
+Polly is a 1729 ballad opera with text by John Gay and music by Johann Christoph Pepusch.
 It is a sequel to Gay's The Beggar's Opera.
 Due to censorship, the opera was not performed in Gay's lifetime.
 It had its world premiere on 19 June 1777 at the Haymarket Theatre in London.
-A revised and edited version of the text and score by Clifford Bax and Frederic Austin, respectively, premiered on 30 December 1922 at the Kingsway Theatre in London.

 Plot

 The opera relates the adventures of Polly Peachum in the West Indies.
 Macheath is transported to the West Indies, and becomes a pirate, disguised as a black man and under the pseudonym of 'Morano'.
 He is in the company of Jenny Diver, the prostitute from the first play who had betrayed him—so Macheath is living bigamously.
 Polly goes to the West Indies looking for Macheath.
 Mrs Trapes (also from 'The Beggar's Opera') has set up in white-slaving and shanghais Polly to sell her to the wealthy planter Mr Ducat.
 Polly is taken into service in the Ducat household.
 On hearing Polly's story, Mrs Ducat advises her to disguise herself as a young man, to ward off unwelcome male attention.
 After skirmishes between the Indians (in alliance with the colonials) and the pirates, the pirates are routed and identities are revealed.
 The play ends with Macheath being executed on the orders of the Indian King Pohetohee, and Polly marrying his son Cawwawkee, after her period of mourning.